-In this comprehensive guide, we'll look into the history of the rule of thirds, explore its various applications and provide practical tips for incorporating it into your own artwork.
+On this page, we'll look into the history of the rule of thirds, explore its various applications and provide practical tips for incorporating it into your own paintings.

-This time-honored technique, used by artists and photographers can elevate your artwork to new heights.
-The rule of thirds was written about in the 1700s.
+The rule of thirds is a time-honored technique, used by artists and photographers.
+It was written about in the 1700s.

-First it was first about how to use light and dark values in a painting.
+The first writings were about how to use light and dark values in a painting.
 The recommendation was to have unequal parts of light and dark.

 Then the suggestion was to paint everything in a 2:1 proportion.
 Such as, two thirds light and one third dark, one third land with two thirds sky or vice versa, etc.

-The rule of thirds is the artists' shortcut to easy composition.
+The rule of thirds is our shortcut to good composition.

-It involves dividing your painting surface into nine equal parts and placing your main subject along these lines or at their intersections.
+It involves dividing your painting surface into nine equal parts and placing the main subject along these lines or at the intersections of the lines.

 This strategic placement creates a sense of harmony and tension that makes our paintings more interesting and visually appealing.

-Place two lines horizontally and two lines vertically at one third and two thirds of the format.
+1 - 2 Place two lines vertically up and down at one third and two thirds of the format.

-This makes a balanced painting, just like on a teeter totter.
+This makes a balanced painting, just like on a balanced teeter totter.

 The viewer's eye is drawn to a centered subject, then they don't look around the rest of the painting.
 Why?

-There are a few times we may place the focal point in the middle, like in a portrait.
+One time we may place the focal point in the middle could be in a portrait.

 In our culture most of us read from left to right.
 So, an intersection on the right side is considered the ideal place for the focal point.

-Tall or long paintings subjects may be placed along the third lines.
+The subject in tall or long paintings may be placed along the third lines.

 This works for either horizontal or vertical subjects.

-Vertical subjects such as a tall waterfall, a tall building, a tree or even a lighthouse may be placed on or near one of the vertical lines.
+Vertical subjects such as a tall waterfall, a tree, a tall building, or even a lighthouse may be placed on or near one of the vertical lines.

 The remaining two thirds of the painting balances the tall object.

-Long buildings could be placed on one of the horizontal lines.
+Long buildings would be placed on one of the horizontal lines.

 Additionally, the lines of land or water may be placed at or near one of the horizontal third lines.